Rugby League Las Vegas: 2027 event

 In October 2025, The Sydney Morning Herald reported that the NRL was planning to hold a global opening round, in which the Las Vegas festival will form a part.
 The idea, in addition to expanding the competition's global reach, would see the nine games of the opening round form a 24 hour continuous broadcast in Australia; made possible by the games being played in multiple timezones.
 At current, the NRL are planning for the global round to begin in Toulouse, part of France's rugby league heartlands, before games in Miami, the Vegas double-header, Honolulu, Hong Kong, Dubai, before finishing with a double-header in London.
 The proposal drew some criticism for its resemblance to the proposed breakaway Rugby 360 tournament (although a more apt comparison can be with the Game 39 proposal once floated for the English Premier League).
+This proposal was later postponed to 2028.

+In May 2026, Leigh Leopards and Bradford Bulls were confirmed as the Super League fixture.
+The NRL sides were announced a day later with Melbourne Storm, Wests Tigers, Parramatta Eels, and Gold Coast Titans making the trip.
+St Helens and Hull FC has both shown interest for the Super League fixture and were considering favourite for the trip.
+However, both withdrew ahead of the announcement with Hull stating on field performance was their priority, and St Helens wanting to focus on "physical club infrastructure" but retaining interest for 2028.
+Following the announcement, the RFL had also confirmed Wakefield Trinity's interest in 2028; having declined 2027 so supporters could have more time to save for the trip.

 Results

 Main event

 The following is a list of results of teams who have played at the main event, held the Allegiant Stadium in Paradise.